-The Company has agreements with certain equity investees pursuant to which the Company has made or received related party transaction payments.
-The Company recorded payments to equity investees totaling \$63 million and \$86 million during the three months ended March 31, 2020 and 2019, respectively.
+The Company and its parent companies have agreements with certain equity investees pursuant to which the Company has made or received related party transaction payments.
+The Company and its parent companies recorded payments to equity investees totaling \$63 million and \$86 million during the three months ended March 31, 2020 and 2019, respectively.

-19. Contingencies
+17. Contingencies